Search form

 Online Resources

-Health & Democracy Index This analysis compares 12 public health indicators and voter turnout to the restrictiveness of voting policies in each state.
+The Health & Democracy Index is an analysis conducted by the nonpartisan initiative Healthy Democracy Healthy People.
+It compares 12 public health indicators and voter turnout to the restrictiveness of voting policies in each state.

 Print Resources